codex-storage/codex-research/evaluations/zeroknowledge.md

 Tooling
 -------

-[Zokrates][1] is a complete toolbox for specifiying and generating and verifying zkSNARK proofs.
+[Zokrates][1] is a complete toolbox for specifying and generating and verifying zkSNARK proofs.
 It's written in Rust, has Javascript bindings, and can generate Solidity code for verification.
 C bindings appear to be absent.

 [libSNARK][2] and [libSTARK][3] are C++ libraries for zkSNARK and zkSTARK proofs. libSNARK can be used as a backend for Zokrates.

-[bellman][4] is a Rust libray for zkSNARK proofs.
+[bellman][4] is a Rust library for zkSNARK proofs.
 It can also be used as a backend for Zokrates.

 Iden3 created a suite of tools ([circom][5], [snarkjs][6], [rapidsnark][7]) for